PolyLAN/polyclassifiedads/README.md

 ### Update your setttings

-You need to activate this app and _south_.
+You need to activate this app, _bootstrap3_ and _south_.

 Add to your INSTALLED_APPS:

 ```
     'polyclassifiedads',
     'south',
+    'bootstrap3',
 ```

 (Of course, you don't need to add a line twice if one app is already installed !)